Gáe Bulg – Celtic Spear of Death

 • The spear is guaranteed to always penetrate the enemy’s armor and skin, creating a single point of entry.

-• Once inside the victim’s body, the single point of Gae Bulg is said to separate into multiple pointy blades and start spreading through the highways and byways of his body so that every single joint is filled with barbs as described in the Ulster cycle.
+• Once inside the victim’s body, the single point of Gae Bulg is said to separate into multiple pointy blades.
+It then starts spreading through the highways and byways of his body so that every single joint is filled with barbs as described in the Ulster cycle.
 In other words, the spear simultaneously pierces all veins, joints, and muscles of the victim from the inside.

 While impractical in anything other than a duel, Gae Bulg is a devastating weapon that’s capable of killing anyone it encounters.
 It’s often described as either a single-point javelin or as a multi-point spear.
 According to the Book of Leinster, Gae Bulg was made out of the bones of the sea monster Curruid, which died in a fight with another sea monster, the Coinchenn.

 Once in Alba, Cú Chulainn has to receive training from Scáthach, a legendary Scottish warrior woman and martial arts expert.
-Scáthach was said to live in Dún Scáith on the Isle of Skye but the popular name of her residence is the Fortress of Shadows.
+Scáthach lived in Dún Scáith on the Isle of Skye, but the popular name of her residence is the Fortress of Shadows.
 In fact, Scáthach herself is often called Warrior Maid or Shadow.

 A Series of Unfortunate Affairs